Jake Crum

-Christopher Jake Crum (born September 25, 1991) is an American stock car racing driver who currently competes full-time in the SMART Modified Tour, driving the No. 99 for Jamie Tomaino.
+Christopher Jake Crum (born September 25, 1991) is an American stock car racing driver who competes in the SMART Modified Tour, driving the No. 1JC for his own team.
+He has previously competed in the NASCAR Nationwide Series, the NASCAR Camping World Truck Series, and the NASCAR Whelen Modified Tour.

 Racing career

 Through 2006, Crum captured multiple National Championships through the WKA, IKF, and INEX organizations.
 In 2007, Crum became the youngest driver to win a UARA-Stars Late Model Touring Series event at the age of fifteen.
 In 2008, Crum would win the UARA-Stars Championship driving for his family-owned operation.

 Economic pressures forced Crum to run a partial schedule in 2009.
-The mixed schedule included Crum's ARCA Racing Series debut, which resulted in a sixth place finish at Mansfield Motorsports Park.
-Crum also debuted in the Pro All Stars Series South division with a second place finish at Newport Speedway.
+The mixed schedule included Crum's ARCA Racing Series debut, which resulted in a sixth-place finish at Mansfield Motorsports Park.
+Crum also debuted in the Pro All Stars Series South division with a second-place finish at Newport Speedway.

 On October 4, 2009, Crum became the youngest winner in the history of the annual Bailey's 300 held at Martinsville Speedway.
-The victory served as a crowning achievement for Crum who turned eighteen just nine days prior to the event.
+The victory served as a crowning achievement for Crum who turned eighteen just nine days before the event.
 Competing against some of the most well-funded Late Model Stock Car operations in the country, Crum overcame the odds by pulling off an impressive victory by dominating the second half of the event.
-There were 83 cars that took to the track in an attempt to make the 43 car field.
+83 cars took to the track in an attempt to make the 43-car field.

 NASCAR K&N Pro Series East

 Crum entered two NASCAR K&N Pro Series East events in 2010.
 The season opener at Greenville-Pickens Speedway ended early for Crum due to a broken fuel line suffered on a lap 49 restart while Crum was running in the seventh position.
-During the Martinsville event, Crum led eighteen laps before a late-race caution prior to rain halted the event.
+During the Martinsville event, Crum led eighteen laps before a late-race caution prior to rain halting the event.